drewm27/speakerrankings/pocket-size-pages/Onn+Small+Rugged+Speaker.md

 share-description: "The Onn Small Rugged Speaker ranks #22 out of 40 total Small Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Onn Small Rugged Speaker ranks #22 out of 40 total [Small Size Portable Bluetooth Speakers](/pocket-size/).
+The Onn Small Rugged Speaker ranks #22 out of 40 total [Small Size Portable Bluetooth Speakers](/pocket-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #22 [Onn Small Rugged Speaker](https://www.walmart.com/ip/onn-Small-Rugged-Speaker-with-Bluetooth-Wireless-Technology-Blue/883044562) [[Walmart](https://www.walmart.com/ip/onn-Small-Rugged-Speaker-with-Bluetooth-Wireless-Technology-Blue/883044562)]: $15
 - Positives: Amazing value for the money.